All Four One title card, the four brushing their teeth at a mirror

 Scroll

 Four codependent friends share one bed, one salary, and one life.
-When their boss threatens to split them up, they kidnap him and take over his temp agency, and discover that the hardest part of staying together is learning to let each other go.
+When their boss threatens to split them up, they kidnap him and take over his temp agency.
+Now in control, they concoct harebrained schemes to stay glued together, which lead them to realize the importance of independence.

 Search Party poster